WILLIAM WOODWARD 1868–1934

 Died 1934 in Nottingham, age 68

-Age 3, living on Radcliffe Hill, Radcliffe on Trent with father Isaac, labourer, mother Ann, dressmaker, sister Ruth 19, lace worker, brother Samuel 10, farm servant, sisters Emily 8, and Lilie 9 months.
+Age 3, living on Radcliffe Hill, Radcliffe on Trent with father Isaac 46, labourer, mother Ann 44, dressmaker, sister Ruth 19, lace worker, brother Samuel 10, farm servant, sisters Emily 8, and Lilie 9 months.

-William’s father died in 1878 and William is a scholar living with his widowed mother Mary Ann, dressmaker, and sister Lilie Mary in the house of James and Louisa Brewster and family at 164 Long Hedge lane, Sneinton, Nottingham.
-Louisa is William’s sister.
+Age thirteen, a scholar living with his widowed mother Mary Ann, dressmaker, and sister Lilie Mary in the house of James and Louisa Brewster and family at 164 Long Hedge lane, Sneinton, Nottingham.
+Louisa was William’s sister.
+His father had died in 1878.

-William is still in the army and is again serving in South Africa in the second Boer War, having also served in Egypt and India in the 1890s.
-Ann Woodward is living with her daughters Florence 11, and Beatrice Ellen 2, in the household of her widowed mother Charlotte on Urban Road, Carlton.
-Ann is a cotton weaver.
+Still in the army and serving in South Africa in the second Boer War, having also served in Egypt and India in the 1890s.
+His wife, Ann, a cotton weaver, was living with her daughters Florence, and Beatrice Ellen, two, in the household of her widowed mother Charlotte on Urban Road, Carlton.

-William 42, is a general labourer for the Urban District Council, having left the Army in 1903 after sixteen years of service.
-He is living at 6 Bridge Street, Long Eaton, Derbyshire with wife Ann 41, daughters Florry 21, Beatrice Ellen 12 and son Harold William 6.
-Living with them is Ann’s mother Charlotte Best.
+Age forty-two a general labourer for the Urban District Council, having left the Army in 1903 after sixteen years of service.
+He was living at 6 Bridge Street, Long Eaton, Derbyshire with wife Ann, daughters Florry, Beatrice Ellen and son Harold William, six.
+Ann’s mother Charlotte Best was living with them.

 Military Service before 1914